Assistant Professor, Georgia State University, Institute for Biomedical Sciences, 2015-2017

 Ph.D., Cellular and Molecular Microbiology, Auvergne University, 2011

 - Gut/Brain axis

-Following his PhD completion in 2011, he joined Georgia State University (Atlanta) where he worked with Dr. Andrew T. Gewirtz on various aspects of the intestinal microbiota and mucosal immunology, trying to decipher how genetic and environmental factors can perturb the intestinal microbiota composition in a detrimental way, leading to intestinal inflammation.
+Following his Ph.D. completion in 2011, he joined Georgia State University in Atlanta where he worked with Dr. Andrew T. Gewirtz on various aspects of the intestinal microbiota and mucosal immunology, trying to decipher how genetic and environmental factors can perturb the intestinal microbiota composition in a detrimental way, leading to intestinal inflammation.

-Benoit was appointed Assistant Professor in 2015, and he recently joined the Neuroscience Institute in order to pursue his research on the Role of the microbiota in health and disease, with a particular focus on intestinal inflammation, carcinogenesis and neuro-inflammation.
+Chassaing was appointed assistant professor in 2015, and he recently joined the Neuroscience Institute in order to pursue his research on the role of the microbiota in health and disease, with a particular focus on intestinal inflammation, carcinogenesis and neuro-inflammation.

 Environmental factors-mediated modulation of the intestinal microbiota

 We are highly interested in studying some environmental factors that can alter the intestinal microbiota.
-We have previously reported that emulsifiers, highly used by the food industry, are able to detrimentally alter the intestinal microbiota, characterized by an increased ability to penetrate the normally protective mucus layer and an increase pro-inflammatory potential.
-We reported that the consumption of emulsifying agent is sufficient to induce intestinal inflammation that will manifest as chronic colitis in genetically susceptible host.
-Moreover, in unimpaired host, such food additives are inducing the development of metabolic syndrome characterized by diabetes and an increase in body weight, as well as by an increased susceptibility to colonic carcinogenesis.
+We have previously reported that emulsifiers, highly used by the food industry, are able to detrimentally alter the intestinal microbiota, characterized by an increased ability to penetrate the normally protective mucus layer and an increase in pro-inflammatory potential.
+We reported that the consumption of emulsifying agents is sufficient to induce intestinal inflammation that will manifest as chronic colitis in genetically susceptible hosts.
+Moreover, in unimpaired hosts, such food additives are inducing the development of metabolic syndrome characterized by diabetes and an increase in body weight, as well as by an increased susceptibility to colonic carcinogenesis.

 Our ongoing research on this area is focusing on the mechanisms beyond such observations:

 - how dietary emulsifiers are able to directly impact the intestinal microbiota?